Category Archives: Uncategorized

 When I catch myself writing like that, I attribute it to spending too much time with the book (too many hours for too many days straight).
 Buried that deep in the process, I have somehow lost track of the bigger picture.
 The same thing used to happen when I was writing software.
 So I take a break and step back for a better view.
 This time, it happened halfway through a polishing-edit of “Daughters and Doorways”, so for the last two weeks I have been studying something else entirely (the FAA private pilot written exam).

 At some point, it’s done.
 Put it down and don’t look back.
+Move on to the next thing.

 But not yet.
 In fact, maybe I should rewrite the first few chapters of the first novel.
 Maybe it jumps around in time too much.
 I’ll take a walk and think about it.